Short URL: https://tnot.es/SG

 The venue of ITB Asia in October, its 100,000 square metres of floor space make Suntec Singapore the ideal venue for meetings, conventions and exhibitions.

 Singapore Airlines is the award-winning national carrier and Singapore's Changi Airport is one of the largest international airports in Asia.

 A 26-km rail line crosses Johor Strait and links with the Malaysian railway system.

-The urban Mass Transit System is the easiest way to get around Singapore.
+The Singapore Mass Transit System is the easiest way to get around Singapore.
 It's fast, efficient, clean and links the commercial and residential centres.

 The shopping centres are conveniently close to the major hotels, but you still have to get it all on the plane.

 The official site for tourist information on Singapore.